-We recommend that you register for a visit through the admissions department, but if no class visits are listed as available you can contact any of our admissions vice presidents and we can arrange to take you to one or more classes with us.
+We recommend that you register for a visit through HBS admissions by clicking the “Arrange a Visit” button.
+We also encourage you to consider visiting during Military Prospective Students Day.
+However, if the dates do not work or if no class visits are available, feel free to contact the AFAA Admissions Representative and we can arrange to take you to one or more classes with us.
 We can also meet with you for lunch or to answer any questions you have about the MBA admissions process.
-The admissions department also offers information sessions, which are worth attending if they fit your schedule.
+The admissions department also offers information sessions, which are valuable if they fit into your schedule.

-A visit is not a requirement for admission - several of us never visited HBS prior to arriving for classes this fall, and others did not visit until coming to Boston to interview with admissions.
-Geography obviously plays a role - if you are deployed, stationed overseas or on the west coast, you will have a harder time planning a visit than an applicant from the East Coast.
-Last year, most military applicants who interviewed did not have the option of interviewing at a hub location - our only options were on campus at HBS or via Skype or satellite phone.
+A visit is not a requirement for admission - several of us never visited HBS prior to arriving for classes this fall, and many others did not visit until the admission interview.
+Geography obviously plays a role.
+If you are deployed, stationed overseas or on the west coast, you will have a harder time planning a visit than an applicant from the East Coast.
+Many military applicants do not have the option of interviewing at a hub location, and it is not uncommon to interview via video conference or satellite phone.
 Given that fact, you may choose to delay visiting until you find out if you are selected for an interview.
 If that is the case, we recommend you schedule an on-campus interview at a day and time that would allow you to spend a half-day or a full-day around campus prior to your interview.